ISURobotics/Computer-Vision-Workshop-2018/README.md

 # Computer-Vision-Workshop-2018
 Thanks for the interest in the 2018 ISU Robotics Club Computer Vision Workshop!
-The workshop will be hosted the evening of October 2nd at 6:30 PM, room TBA.
+The workshop will be hosted the evening of October 2nd at 6:30 PM in Carver 205.
 Prior to coming, please follow the following installation guide so we can jump right in during the workshop!

 # Installation on Windows
 For Mac and Ubuntu, see further down.